Admission Day Monument: Design

 When initially installed, the monument rested on a square foundation 15 ft on a side and 10 ft deep, and had three steps up to a central stone pedestal bearing engraved panels, topped by a doric column and the bronze sculptures.
 The three steps totaled 1.5 ft from ground level.
 From the top step, the top of the pedestal was 6 ft tall; the pillar added another 18.5 ft, and the bronze atop the pedestal is 9 ft, so the overall height of the monument was 35 ft.
 When the monument was reinstalled at Market and Montgomery in the 1970s, the square foundation and steps were not restored, making the overall height of the monument now 33.5 ft.

 The lower bronze sculpture depicts a miner who is waving an American flag and carrying a gun.
 In the original design, the miner represents the Youth of California or the Native Sons of the Golden West, waving his hat in his left hand and "cheering lustily in triumphant enthusiasm".
-In the finished work, the Native Son is carrying the American flag on the left shoulder and has a miner's pickaxe slung on the other.

-Above him – atop the column – stands the Genius of California (modeled after the sculptor's wife) that blesses the union, standing on a bronze ball and holding an open book with the admission date of September 9, 1850 inscribed inside.
+In the finished work, the Native Son is carrying the American flag on the left shoulder and has a miner's pickaxe slung on the other.Above him – atop the column – stands the Genius of California (modeled after the sculptor's wife) that blesses the union, standing on a bronze ball and holding an open book with the admission date of September 9, 1850 inscribed inside.
 According to the design concept, the marble column is 35 ft tall, and each figure is approximately 7 ft tall.
 A contemporary news account called the planned design "graceful, light and symmetrical; it has the effect of tapering toward the apex, and yet the effect appears to be entirely unstudied."

 The column and base were designed by Willis Polk.
 The pedestal features two bronze bear heads, with water issuing from their mouths.
 The bear heads are surrounded by rattlesnakes, symbolizing the Sierra Nevada mountains and "the attendant dangers of the wild Western life"; as originally installed, handles held between the bears' teeth could be pulled to release water from the heads of the snakes, where they would be caught in cups decorated with a buffalo motif for drinking.
+There are two octopus sculptures at the very bottom of the monument, although these are not mentioned in Tilden's 1897 description.

 The quote inscribed on the pedestal is from a speech by William H. Seward in the US Senate on March 11, 1850, arguing for the admission of California: "The perpetual unity of the Empire hangs on the decision of this day."
 The quote has been characterized as imperialistic.
 The other side of the pedestal is engraved with the dedication: "This Fountain is dedicated to the Native Sons of the Golden West to commemorate the admission of California into the Union on the Ninth of September, Anno Domini MDCCCL."